-(13) The Web Services Unit (WSU), a unit within the Office of Marketing and Communication, is the University's principal contact in relation to web matters, including those involving external organisations as clients, partners or suppliers.
+(13) The Web Services Unit (Web Services Unit), a unit within the Office of Marketing and Communication, is the University's principal contact in relation to web matters, including those involving external organisations as clients, partners or suppliers.

 (14) Web Services Unit's responsibilities include, but are not limited to, matters related to content, functionality, usability, accessibility and the representation of the University on the web.

-(15) In consultation with key stakeholders, the WSU develops and manages University-wide strategies and processes to enable the University to achieve its goals in the web environment.
+(15) In consultation with key stakeholders, the Web Services Unit develops and manages University-wide strategies and processes to enable the University to achieve its goals in the web environment.

 (16) Content Authors and Subsite Managers must follow and apply the conventions of the Web Style Guide.

 (17) Content Authors are responsible for uploading web content to their allocated web pages.

 (18) Content Authors and Subsite Managers have a responsibility to ensure that their information is accurate and timely, or to remove it from Western-Web if it becomes out-of-date or misleading.

 (19) Subsite Managers are responsible for approving the publication of content on the University website for their specified area, and ensuring the information is accurate, relevant and consistent with the University's Web Policy.